ggioffreda/glue-microservices/README.md

   configuration
 - [ ] Try and isolate the processes of the handler to lower the impact of just one of them failing
+- [ ] Drop direct access to the data layer and use the message bus instead
 - [ ] Find a nice way of configuring handlers
 - [ ] Write some test
 - [ ] Write documentation inline and Markdown